wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

 1. PROTIP: Previously Azure VM names had to be globally unique becuase they were were put in public domain cloudapp.net.
 But Microsoft has since added magic to get around that.

-   Naming conventions:
+   VM Name conventions:
    * Limit 15 chars on Windows VMs
    * Limit 64 chars on Linux VMs
    Role: sql, web, msg<br />
    Instance: 01, 02, etc.
    <br /><br />

-1. Region: "(US) East US 2" is where new features first appear.
+1. Region: PROTIP: "(US) East US 2" is where new features first appear.
 So for production, that's not a good choice.

    <a name="AvailabilityZones"></a>

+   Select "Availability zones" to redundantly store data in several zones of Microsoft's choosing.
+   Microsoft will handle recognition of disaster and recovery for them.

+   QUESTION: Do admins know when a failover has occurred?

    <a name="AvailabilitySets"></a>

 1. Availability options "Availability zone".